iluvjava/Maths/Notebook 2.0/AMATH 515/Duality Remastered/Dualization Examples.md

 \end{aligned}
 $$

-**Note**: Dualization is possible with Linear constraint, with non linear constraints, we are in a bit of trouble, but the Lagragian is still possible to obtain.
+**Note**: Dualization is possible with Linear constraint, with non linear constraints, we are in a bit of trouble, but the Lagrangian is still possible to obtain.

 We are interested in the Lagrangian and the Dualization of this objective optimization.